absolunet/docs-node-ioc/src/docs/07_tests/02_test-class/en.md

 ## Introduction

-The test class in Node IoC is a way to enhance the tests development experience.
+The test class in Node IoC is a way to enhance the test development experience.
 All modern JavaScript test engines rely on callbacks, which is not very practical to organize code.

 We can then use test classes to write our tests, à la PHPUnit.